When I was a kid, I was extremely shy. Joining a summer camp,

-make friends with 50 other kids was extremely intimidating to me.
-But the
+trying to make friends with 50 other kids was extremely intimidating to me.

 joyous.
 The interactive exhibitions of bright lights, buttons, glass tanks and more,

-What is beyond the science centre was something more mysterious.
-The building
+What is beyond the science centre is something more mysterious as the building

 itself is embedded into a portion of the Don Valley Ravines.
 But it was something